spsaroj/storm-demo/README.md

  * [Jing Li](https://github.com/JingLi521864)

  **Sub Topic (subject to change)**
- * Sagar - I will do the demonstartion on worker node.
+ * Sagar - I will do the demonstartion on spouts.
  * Susan - Demonstrate Installation and set up process.
- * Saroj - I will do demonstration on Bolt.
+ * Saroj - I will do demonstration on master node.
  * Jing - Demonstrate Architecture of Storm